vpilat/arewewebyet/CONTRIBUTING.md

 ```

 To add or remove crates from a topic, simple add or remove the crate from it's package array (`extra.packages`).
+We won't list more than 10 entries for each topic.

 If you are in a hurry and don't have the time to prepare the PR, you can also submit an issue requesting for the
 package to be added. *Make sure you mark the issue with the `please-add`-tag*.